Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Conclusion

 As for further research, the noted biases translate to an important question about the EU's technology-related policy-making.
 Little is known about the politics surrounding recommender systems and artificial intelligence in general.
 Who is promoting and lobbying what and why?
 Regarding such important questions, contributions from political science, international relations, and associated policy sciences are generally scarce~\citep{Ruohonen23CLSR, Srivastava21}.
 Despite the usual prodigious lobbying~\citep{Bendiek23}, many observers maintain that actual political struggles were still only modest during the DSA's surprisingly fast negotiations~\citep{Papaevangelou23, Schlag23}.
-Therefore, a plausible hypothesis can be also presented for further research: the lobbying from Big Tech companies was successful in limiting the regulatory scope of recommender systems to only a few weak mandates.
+Therefore, a plausible hypothesis can be also presented for further research: the lobbying from Big Tech and other companies was successful in limiting the regulatory scope of recommender systems to only a few relatively weak mandates.

 There is also some room for policy-making criticism about the EU's recent regulative efforts.
 It seems that the EU is eager to pursue many new regulations, while, at the same time, the enforcement of the existing ones, including the GDPR in particular, is facing many problems.
 A~similar concern remains about the DSA's future enforcement.
 Having learned from the GDPR's enforcement problems, the lawmakers largely centralized the administration and enforcement of the DSA to the EU-level and further required funding for the enforcement from Big Tech and other companies.

-Despite these measures, critics have already questioned whether meaningful accountability will be delivered in practice due to potential enforcement obstacles, procedural issues, incoherence in terms of national adaptations, partial outsourcing to private sector, and other problems~~\citep{Cauffman21, DFRLab23a, CEPA23a, Strowel23, Turillazzi23, vanHoboken22}.
+Despite these measures, critics have already questioned whether meaningful accountability will be delivered in practice due to potential enforcement obstacles, coordination problems between national public authorities, procedural issues, problems in auditing, incoherence in terms of national adaptations, concerns over the freedom of expression, partial outsourcing to private sector, and other problems~~\citep{Barata23b, Cauffman21, DFRLab23a, CEPA23a, CDT23a, Strowel23, Turillazzi23, VanCleynenbreugel23, vanHoboken22}.
 Against this backdrop, all the craze around artificial intelligence should not overshadow the foundational fact: transparency and accountability requirements apply also to policy-makers, regulators, and public~administrations.
+On the bright side, however, many of the DSA's fundamental goals, including those for recommender systems, were recently more or less adopted also by \citet{UNESCO23}, indicating that the so-called Brussels effect may perhaps apply also to this new type of a platform regulation.